The following policies are subject to change.

 If you do not show up for an on-campus interview, you will be classified as a no-show .
 Failure to keep interview appointments deprives other individuals of interviews, wastes the recruiter's time, and creates an unfavorable image of Southern Miss students and alumni.

-If you miss an on-campus interview for any reason, access to your Jobs For Eagles account will immediately be restricted and you will have 10 working days from the date Career Services contacts you to write a letter of apology to the employer.
+If you miss an on-campus interview for any reason, access to your Handshake account will immediately be blocked and you will have 10 working days from the date of your interview to write a letter of apology to the employer.
 You must bring the letter, along with a pre-addressed, stamped envelope to the Career Services reception desk in McLemore Hall, Room 125.
-If you fail to submit the letter as directed, your Jobs For Eagles file will be inactivated and any upcoming interviews will be canceled until you meet with either the director or assistant director of Career Services.
+If you fail to submit the letter as directed, your Handshake profile will be blocked and any upcoming interviews will be canceled until you meet with either the director or assistant director of Career Services.
 You must bring the letter of apology to that appointment.
 Two no-shows on your record will terminate your on-campus interviewing privileges for one year.

 Employees and students who believe they are being treated differently in these settings because of age, sex, sexual orientation, disability, pregnancy, gender identity, genetic information, religion, race, color, national origin, and/or veteran status may contact the office of Affirmative Action/EEO.

 The Cooperative Education Program affords the student the opportunity to gain a complete education with periods of work related to the student’s major.
 The Cooperative Education coordinator assists in connecting with meaningful jobs that will give the student practical work experience and financial support to aid in his or her education.

 The Cooperative Education coordinator will determine a student’s eligibility to participate in the program.
 Each student’s record of performance will be periodically reviewed once an active participant, and he or she may be placed on probation or removed from the program if failing to meet minimum requirements.

 Employer Co-op Handbook (PDF)